-Point data collected with DotDotGoose will be very valuable validation data for any future efforts with computer assisted counting.
+Point data collected with DotDotGoose will be very valuable training and validation data for any future efforts with computer assisted counting.

 If you have any questions or are interested in this project please contact Ned Horning (Director of Applied Biodiversity Informatics, Center for Biodiversity and Conservation ) and Peter Ersts (Software Developer, Center for Biodiversity and Conservation) .

 If you find a bug or have a great idea for a new feature that will make DotDotGoose better, please submit them to the GitHub repository (https://github.com/persts/DotDotGoose/issues) so the whole community can see and comment!
 If you can't submit bugs/feature requests on GitHub use the contact button above.

 Have a use case you would like to share? !